 10a.
 Contractual Penalty

-10a.1 Requirements: In the event of a culpable breach of these Download T&C, in particular of one or more provisions in clause 10.2 (a), (b), (c), (d), or (e) or 10.3 (a) or (b), we shall be entitled, in addition to the other measures and sanctions possible under these Download T&C and any claims for damages, to impose a contractual penalty on the respective seller to be determined by us at our reasonable discretion (§ 315 BGB), the reasonableness of which may be reviewed by the competent court in the event of a dispute.
+10a.1 Requirements: In the event of a culpable breach of these Download T&Cs, in particular of one or more provisions in sections 10.2 (a), (b), (c), (d), or (e) or 10.3 (a) or (b) and 11, we shall be entitled, in addition to the other measures and sanctions possible under these Download T&Cs, and any claims for damages, to impose a contractual penalty on the relevant seller, to be determined by us at our reasonable discretion (§ 315 BGB), the reasonableness of which may be reviewed by the competent court in the event of a dispute.

-10a.2 Amount: The amount of the contractual penalty shall be determined in particular by taking into account the number and intensity of the infringements, the type and degree of fault (intentional or negligent), efforts and successes of the customer or ticket holder with regard to compensation for damages, the question of whether and to what extent a repeat offender is involved and, in the case of unauthorised resale of tickets, the number of tickets offered, sold, passed on or used as well as any revenues or profits generated by the resale.
+10a.2 Amount: The amount of the contractual penalty shall be determined in particular by taking into account the number and intensity of the breaches, the type and degree of fault (intentional or negligent), efforts and successes of the customer or ticket holder with regard to compensation for damage, the question of whether and to what extent a repeat offender is involved and, in the case of unauthorised resale of tickets, the number of tickets offered, sold, transferred or used as well, as any revenues or profits generated by the resale.

-11. Attendee arrival / parking / allocation of areas
+11. Attendee arrival / parking / camping / allocation of parking spaces

 Attendees arriving by car and wishing to park on site require a separately available event parking ticket or event camping ticket, and park their vehicle at their own risk.
-Parking in unmarked areas is prohibited and will be prosecuted; vehicles may only be parked in designated parking areas or car parks.
+Parking in unmarked areas is prohibited and will be prosecuted.
+Vehicles may only be parked in designated event parking areas or car parks.
 The road traffic regulations apply (StVO) in these parking areas and car parks.
-Driving lanes and designated escape and rescue lanes must be kept clear of any structures – especially parking cars – at all times.
-Cars being parked outside of designated parking areas or blocking escape and rescue lanes will be towed away without prior notice.
+Driving lanes and designated escape and rescue lanes must be kept clear of any obstructions – especially parking cars – at all times.
+Vehicles parked in or outside of designated event parking areas or car parks blocking driving or rescue lanes will be towed away without prior notice.
 The towing fees will be charged to the person responsible for the obstruction.
 Attendees who park a vehicle in event parking areas or car parks without being in possession of a valid event parking or camping ticket shall be obliged to pay the parking fees due and an additional contractual penalty in accordance with section 10 a.

-In addition the Parking Rules in section II of these Download T&C apply.
+In addition, the Parking and Camping Rules in part II of these Download T&Cs apply.

-12.1 The event can be cancelled by the organiser without grounds up until the beginning of the event.
-Please update yourself on our website https://downloadgermanyfestival.de in time before starting your arrival to the event in order to understand whether the event takes place as scheduled.
+12.1 The event may be cancelled by the organiser, without grounds, up until the beginning of the event.
+Please check our website www.downloadgermanyfestival.de in good time before travelling to the event in order to see whether the event is taking place as scheduled.

-12.2 Programme changes can occur at festivals.
+12.2 Programme changes can also occur at festivals.
 In the event of the cancellation of individual artists or groups of artists, the organiser will endeavour to find an appropriate replacement; attendees have no entitlement to claims due to cancellation of individual artists or groups of artists.
 Admission to event areas with a limited capacity is granted only within the scope of the officially approved audience capacities.
-If the admission volume is full, then the organiser may restrict admission temporarily, without this forming the basis for a claim to a partial refund.
+If the admission volume is full, then the organiser may restrict admission temporarily, without this giving rise to a claim to a partial refund.

-12.3 Our liability in the event of a cancellation prior to the beginning of the event, a postponement or other material changes to the event is limited to the refund of the face value of the entry ticket.
+12.3 Our liability in the event of a cancellation prior to the beginning of the event, a postponement, or other material changes to the event is limited to the refund of the face value of the entry ticket.
 Personal arrangements made by the ticket holder, including for travel and accommodation in conjunction with the event, are made at the ticket holder’s own cost and risk.
-In such cases, we are not liable beyond refunding the face value of the entry ticket and in particular not for futile expenses incurred.
+In such cases, we are not liable beyond refunding the face value of the entry ticket, and in particular not for futile expenses incurred.
 The exceptions under section I.3 apply accordingly to these limitations of liability.

-A material change is when a change occurs which makes the event a materially different event than that which can be reasonable expected by the purchaser of a ticket.
-A change of artists in the lineup of the event does not constitute a material change in this sense.
+A material change is when a change occurs which makes the event a materially different event than that which can be reasonably expected by the purchaser of a ticket.
+A change of artists in the event line-up does not constitute a material change in this sense.

 13. Closure/clearance of areas

-For security reasons, the organiser may temporarily or completely clear and close individual areas of the event site, without this forming the basis of a claim to a partial refund of the ticket price.
-The related instructions of the organiser or the instructions of people or companies commissioned by the organiser must be followed immediately to prevent danger to life and limb.
+For security reasons, the organiser may temporarily or completely clear and close individual areas of the event site, without this giving rise to a claim to a partial refund of the ticket price.
+The related instructions of the organiser, or the instructions of persons or companies contracted by the organiser, must be followed immediately to prevent danger to life and limb.

 14. Weather conditions